 - Dutasteride has been shown to reduce prostate volume in men with BPH (Na et al 2012, Page et al 2011).
-Dutasteride has also been demonstrated to reduce the incidence of clinical progression of BPH compared to placebo in men with enlarged prostates (Toren et al 2013). - In a Cochrane review, finasteride improved total BPH symptom scores compared to placebo (Tacklind et al 2010).
+Dutasteride has also been demonstrated to reduce the incidence of clinical progression of BPH compared to placebo in men with enlarged prostates (Toren et al 2013).
+A 2-year randomized controlled trial in Asian men also found significant reduction in prostate volume, as well as improvements in IPSS, when dutasteride was added to background tamsulosin therapy (Haque et al 2018). - In a Cochrane review, finasteride improved total BPH symptom scores compared to placebo (Tacklind et al 2010).
 One clinical study also showed that finasteride reduced the risk of clinical progression of BPH compared to placebo in men with large prostate volume (Kaplan et al 2011). - The Enlarged Prostate International Comparator Study (N = 1630) showed that there was no significant difference between dutasteride and finasteride in reducing prostate volume and improving LUTS and maximum urinary flow rate in men with BPH over a period of 12 months (Nickel et al 2011).
 A smaller head-to-head study and a meta-analysis of 4 studies showed similar results (Jun et al 2017, Ravish et al 2007).
 A network meta-analysis of 21 studies found that dutasteride may improve BPH symptoms but not urinary flow or prostate volume compared to finasteride (Yin et al 2017).
-When compared to α_1 -adrenergic blocking agents, finasteride was shown in one study to be comparable to tamsulosin in improving LUTS; however, improvements were seen earlier with tamsulosin compared to finasteride (Lee 2002).

-Combination Therapy with an α 1-Adrenergic Blocking Agent Plus a 5- α Reductase Inhibitor

-- In men with an enlarged prostate, combination therapy may lead to improved symptom control compared to monotherapy with either an α1-adrenergic blocking agent or a 5-α reductase inhibitor (Kaplan et al 2006).
+When compared to $\alpha_1$ -adrenergic blocking agents, one study showed finasteride to be comparable to tamsulosin in improving LUTS; however, improvements were seen earlier with tamsulosin compared to finasteride (Lee 2002).
+Combination Therapy with an $\alpha_1$ -Adrenergic Blocking Agent Plus a 5- $\alpha$ -Reductase Inhibitor - In men with an enlarged prostate, combination therapy may lead to improved symptom control compared to monotherapy with either an α1-adrenergic blocking agent or a 5-α-reductase inhibitor (Kaplan et al 2006).
 However, available data are inconsistent in this area, with another study demonstrating symptom control with combination therapy to be no better than with α1-adrenergic blocking monotherapy (Kirby et al 2003b). - In the 4-year, double-blind, randomized, parallel-group study known as the Combination of Avodart and Tamsulosin (CombAT) trial (N = 4844), Jalyn significantly reduced the risk of acute urinary retention or BPH-related surgery compared to tamsulosin monotherapy and demonstrated significantly greater symptom benefit (Roehrborn et al 2010).
 Jalyn was also associated with greater reduction in voiding and storage symptoms compared to dutasteride or tamsulosin monotherapy (Becher et al 2009). - The 2-year, open-label CONDUCT trial compared Jalyn to watchful waiting with the addition of tamsulosin if symptoms did not improve in treatment-naïve men with moderately symptomatic BPH.
-Jalyn was shown to significantly improve the rate of clinical progression, health-related quality of life, and IPSS scores compared to the watchful waiting/tamsulosin group (Roehrborn et al 2015).
+Jalyn was shown to significantly improve the rate of clinical progression, health-related quality of life, and IPSS scores compared to the watchful waiting/tamsulosin group (Roehrborn et al 2015). - A meta-analysis examining 5 studies found that the combination of tamsulosin and dutasteride had a significantly greater effect on symptom scores, prostate volume, urine flow rate, post-void residual urine volume, and clinical progression compared to tamsulosin alone (Zhou et al 2019).